beebooplena/concert-booking/README.md

 ## Bugs
 I had a big bug when I tried to deploy to heroku.
 I tried for 7 hours , and after 7 hours we finally found the problem.
 I will thank James and Ger for their hard work.
 We found out that cloudinary had massive files with fontawesome.
+It caused an etag error.
 After 7 hours, after making a new cloudinary.
 Everything went fine.
 I have now had to stress inplant all my images again cross the site and readme.
 1 hour deadline left.
+New deployment etag error, the image size must be small.
+Bug fixed and deployment works again.
+Some bad commit messages in the end to try deploying to heroku.
+I had to delete several images for the readme file.
+Those images size was only 149kb or less.

 ## Credits
 I would like to give my deepest thanks to Get and Shean from code institute.